Debit MasterCard® Safety & Convenience

 When using your card, simply enter your PIN or sign; the amount will be deducted from your checking account.
 You’ll get a receipt and see your transactions in NetTeller and on your Statement.

-Our Automated Debit Card Fraud Alert System can quickly identify transaction activity that falls outside your normal debit card usage and contact you to determine if it is, or is not, fraud.
+Fraud Prevention ToolsThis system can quickly identify transaction activity that falls outside of your normal debit card usage and contact you to determine if it is, or is not, fraud.

 - The system will send you an Email; if you don't respond within one minute a Text Alert will be sent.

 - If you don’t reply to the Text within five minutes you’ll receive an Automated Phone Call.

 - There's no need to enroll; this service is automatic for all Blackhawk Bank Debit Card clients.

 MyCardRulesThe MyCardRules App lets you set controls for when, how and where your Debit MasterCard is used.
 It's like having a Personal Banker in your pocket!
 Turn your Debit Card On or Off, decline transactions, or receive alerts based on your settings.

 Go to the App Store or get it on Google Play.
 Search for MyCardRules, download the free App and follow the easy instructions.